ozcodx/ashwake/docs/DEV_NOTES.md

 ### Velrot Corruption
 - **Nature**: Incorporeal disease that distorts consciousness, perception, and reality
 - **Manifestation**: Invisible force, detected only through its effects on the environment and entities
+- **Natural Enemy**: Sunlight slowly cleanses and purifies corruption, explaining its prevalence underground
 - **Mechanics to implement**:
   - Effects on entities and mobs
   - Player debuffs when in corrupted areas
   - Corruption resistance/immunity items
+  - Purification of areas through artificial light sources

 ### Amnesis Units
 - **Background**: Biomechanical vessels created to store human memories
-- **Player Identity**: The player is an awakened Amnesis Unit with no memory
+- **Player Identity**: The player is an awakened Amnesis Unit with no predetermined purpose
 - **Mechanics to implement**:
   - Visual player model representing biomechanical nature
-  - Energy system instead of traditional food
+  - Energy system that functions alongside traditional needs
-  - Upgradeable parts that boost mechanics
+  - Upgradeable parts that boost capabilities through crystals and runes

 ---